 TDD can operate statically or dynamically.
 Dynamic TDD adjusts the ratio of time slots assigned to DL and UL, as demand warrants.
 For example, people at a concert or a sporting event need more UL to push videos & audio recordings to social media; conversely, on the GO train, people need more DL to consume Netflix or podcasts.
 Dynamic TDD can handle either scenario.
 We do not know if Rogers 5G uses dynamic or static TDD; but for now — to meet the hype surrounding 5G — we'll assume dynamic TDD.

-The growth of Rogers' 5G network is as shown below:
+The growth of Rogers' 5G network is as follows:

 |Rogers 5G Sites|